GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

   - Create one environment for each pipeline/projects
 - Use meaningful names for your environments
 - Add your environment file (`.yml`) to your Git project.
 Your environment will change while you are working on your pipeline or project.
+- This workshop was a basic introduction to Conda.
+Visit the [Conda User guide](https://conda.io/projects/conda/en/latest/user-guide/index.html) to learn more about using Conda.

 <br>